99 GAL Friends of Yamhill County

 Sand Tray Therapy

 This small nonprofit counseling agency in McMinnville is inundated with referrals for children with mental health needs related to often traumatic life experiences such as grief and loss, divorce, and abuse.
-The grant will fund the purchase of materials and also provide training to three counselors for this unique, nonverbal method of therapy widely recognized as effective for children and their families.
+Our grant funded the purchase of materials and also provided training to three counselors for this unique, nonverbal method of therapy widely recognized as effective for children and their families.
 (See healthline.com/health/mental-health/sand-tray-therapy.)

 Soroptimist International of McMinnville